 Roll of the Dice: 11 questions with Dave Smalley of Don’t Sleep

 Roll of the Dice is a short interview format with a variable amount of questions.
-A Pair of dice is rolled and the total, between 2 and 12, is the amount of questions we can ask. questions are given to the interviewee(s) at once, and no follow-ups are allowed.
+A Pair of dice is rolled and the total, between 2 and 12, is the amount of questions we can ask.
+All questions are given to the interviewee(s) at once, and no follow-ups are allowed.
 The interview may be lightly edited for content and clarity.

 Thank you so much for agreeing to this interview!
 Congrats on the upcoming June release of See Change.
 What should TGEFM readers know about the record and the songwriting process that went into it?